alxvmr/ALTMediaWriter/MAC.md

 Oldest supported release is OS X Mavericks (10.9).

-Resource-wise, every Intel-based Mac computer should be able to run Fedora Media Writer.
+Resource-wise, every Intel-based Mac computer should be able to run ALT Media Writer.

 ### Usage

-Download the .dmg file from the [Releases](../../releases) section of this page or [getfedora.org](https://getfedora.org), then open it.
+Download the .dmg file from the [Releases](../../releases) section of this page or [getALT.org](https://getalt.org), then open it.
 The files downloaded from this page are not signed, which means you can get a prompt saying you won't be able to open them.

-To avoid this problem, two-finger click the "Fedora Media Writer" application and use the "Open" option as seen on the picture below.
+To avoid this problem, two-finger click the "ALT Media Writer" application and use the "Open" option as seen on the picture below.

 ![File option menu used to open the unsigned application](/dist/screenshots/mac_open.png)